jruales/Reading-List-2016/README.md

 The Design of Everyday Things by Donald ("Don") Norman

-"Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character
+"Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character by Richard Feynman

 Moonwalking with Einstein by Joshua Foer

 Ready Player One by Ernest Cline

 Pro JavaScript Techniques by Russ Ferguson, John Paxton, and John Resig

+El héroe discreto by Mario Vargas Llosa